micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

     _Note_ The sample dataset is available also under the "Models" section of the publication.

 ## Usage Examples
-This tool is ideal for document summarization, academic research, and more.
-Below are several usage examples of a RAG-powered AI assistant for a "Tensor Publication Explorer" using LangChain.
-The assistant is built to help users explore and understand scientific publications in TensorFlow.
+The assistant (this tool?) is built to help users explore and understand publications in TensorFlow.
+Below are several usage examples of the RAG-powered AI assistant for a  Tensor Publication Explorer.
-- _Get summaries of a paper or topic_  Eventually enclose the snippet code and output
+- _Get summaries of a paper or topic_  : e.g. What’s this publication about?
-- _Chat with a specific paper_         Eventually enclose the snippet code and output
+- _Chat with a specific paper_         : e.g. What models or tools were used?, Any limitations or assumptions?

--
+EVENTUALLY ENCLOSE SNIPPET CODE AND OUTPUT OF THE ABOVE EXAMPLES

-Here are some realistic use-case examples of a RAG-powered AI Assistant using LangChain to explore Tensor publications, broken down by specific fields like Academia and Development.
+Here are some realistic use-case examples of the RAG-powered AI Assistant to explore Tensor publications, broken down by specific fields like Academia and Development.
-- _Use Cases in Ready Tensor_ :
+- _Use Cases in Ready Tensor_ : Get summaries of a paper or topic, Chat with a specific paper
 - _Use Cases in Academia_ : Literature Review Automation, Semantic Paper Search for Proposal Writing
 - _Use Cases for Developers / Engineers_ :  Code Example Extraction, Model Comparison for System Design,
 - _Use in Institutions or Enterprises_ : Knowledge Management, Research Assistant for Scientific Editors